-Poultry diets are formulated from a mixture of ingredients, In the Asian and African regions, corn yields per hectare are lower than in North America or Brazil.
-Therefore, the protein sources, animal by-products, vitamin and mineral availability of corn fluctuates in different markets.
-Indonesia supplements, crystalline amino acids and feed additives. is one of the largest producers of corn in the Southeast Asia and South Asia regions where Japfa Poultry operates.
+In the Asian and African regions, corn yields per hectare are lower than in North America or Brazil.
+Therefore, the availability of corn fluctuates in different markets.
+Indonesia is one of the largest producers of corn in the Southeast Asia and South Asia regions where Japfa Poultry operates.
 Restrictions on corn importation in Indonesia and Myanmar pose a challenge on managing the supply of raw material.
 Our approach aims to ensure the sustainable sourcing of raw materials.
 Sustainable supply of raw materials is immensely important for our daily operations.
 To accommodate raw material availability we conducted the following initiatives.